-ICC has loan receivables from the Guatemala Los Pinos Project and Congo Project.
+ICC has a loan receivable from the Guatemala Los Pinos Project.
 The repayment terms are not under formal agreements, are unsecured, and do not bear interest.
-At December 31, 2023 and 2022, the balance of loans receivable totaled \$60,230 and \$18,825, respectively.
+At December 31, 2024 and 2023, the balance of the loan receivable totaled \$18,430 and \$60,230, respectively.

 At each statement of financial position date, ICC recognizes an expected allowance for credit losses.
 In addition, also at each reporting date, this estimate is updated to reflect any changes in credit risk since the receivable was initially recorded.
 This estimate is determined by evaluating each loan.
-However, at December 31, 2023 and 2022, an allowance for credit losses was not considered necessary by management.
+However, at December 31, 2024 and 2023, an allowance for credit losses was not considered necessary by management.

-ICC will write off loans receivables when there is information that indicates the debtor is facing significant financial difficulty and there is no possibility of recovery.
+ICC will write off loan receivables when there is information that indicates the debtor is facing significant financial difficulty and there is no possibility of recovery.
 If any recoveries are made from any accounts previously written off, they will be recognized in income or as an offset to credit loss expense in the year of recovery, in accordance with ICC's accounting policy election.